Francii-B/Phylign-Fulgor/README.md

-# Phylign – alignment to all pre-2019 bacteria (former MOF-Search)
+# Phylign - Fulgor: alignment to all pre-2019 bacteria

+🔴 This version of [Phylign](https://github.com/karel-brinda/Phylign) replaces [COBS](https://github.com/iqbal-lab-org/cobs) with [modified-Fulgor](https://github.com/Francii-B/modified-Fulgor), a customized version of  [Fulgor](https://github.com/jermp/fulgor).

 <p>
 <a href="https://brinda.eu/mof">
     <img src="docs/logo_wbg.svg" align="left" style="width:100px;" />
 </a>

 Alignment to
 <a href="https://doi.org/10.1371/journal.pbio.3001421">all pre-2019 bacteria from ENA</a>
 on standard desktop and laptops computers.